Prohelion/prohelion.github.io/docs/Motor_Controllers/Config_Software/50_Configuration_Tools.md

 A message box will appear asking if you wish to save the results.

-__NOTE:__ If the motor moved during the test, don't save the results.
+__NOTE:__ If the motor moved during the test, do not save the results.
 Repeatedly run the test until there is no noticeable movement during the test.
 This is because motor movement creates a voltage, which influences the reading.
 If the acquisition was good, the blue dashed best-fit curve should lie neatly on top of the acquired curve.
 Once a good fit is achieved without motor movement, allow the software to save the results to the motor slot you are configuring.

 ## Imextract